justADeni/StandAPI/README.md

 # Simple yet powerful API for easy operation with fake ArmorStands

  ## Features 🤩
-- PacketStands have all the functionality of regular armorstands
+- PacketStands have almost all the functionality of regular armorstands
 - they don't tick or cause lag, they aren't real entities
 - they can be attached to any entity, including head pitch and yaw (can be customized)
 - they can be hidden for certain players